jeraldrich/oasis/README.rst

 Oasis Gov Bad List Scraper
 --------

+Just a fun little project to create a scraper using flask, celery, and redis.
+Not very efficient, but shows a full stack from js call to http server to background poll processing of search queries.

 To extract package::
     - (On Linux / OSX) tar xvf oasis.tgz
     - (On Windows) Double click on oasis.tgz